fernandito77777/SageMakerSentimentAnalysisTutorial/docs/DataSource.md

 Bear in mind that each of the bucket names in S3 must be unique, so if your 1st time doesn't work, please change the name.

-8. Specify the region to `Singapore`
+8. Specify the region to `N-virginia`

 ![](../images/DataSource/8.png)